askie/mqtt-cordova/README.md

 });
 ```

 To subscribe you can use this function.
-This is not tested yet and you will likely have to work on MqTTPlugin.java yourself
+This is not tested yet and you will likely have to work on MQTTPlugin.java yourself

 ```
 mqtt.subscribe({